 - Filters for cleaning sap (I use a colander with a paper coffee filter in it).

-- Equipment for boiling down the sap into syrup (giant pot or pan, outdoor grill, candy thermometer, pot holders, canning equipment if storing syrup long term).
+- Equipment for boiling down the sap into syrup (giant pot or pan, outdoor grill, candy or digital thermometer, pot holders, canning equipment if storing syrup long term).

 Perfect Time to Tap